jindal013/jaxformer-website-v2/_pages/sharded.md

 Array([[ 0, 2, 4, 6], [ 8, 10, 12, 14]], dtype=int32) #c
 ```

 In the case where the whole vector c should be replicated across the devices, the following changes would need to be made.
 In the device-wise vector addition function, each device does element wise addition on its shard.
 Then, the first `all_gather`, along the mesh axis `x` concatenates the results along dimension `0` of the array.
 This results in each device along the same column with the same data, essentially collecting all elements column-wise.
 Then, the same is done row-wise along the `y` axis/dimension 1.
 The final local result is an array of shape `(2,4)`, essentially replicated across each device.
 So, the `shard_map` function on the bottom, calls the `vec_addition` function on each device which does local addition, then all gathers all elements for each device in the mesh defined above.
 The input vectors a and b are sharded across all the devices; however, the output remains `P()` because it means the output is replicated on all devices, instead of staying sharded.
-Then, the argument `check_vma=False` is passed because since JAX use vma to ensure the shardings are right, but it cannot infer that the all-gather has replicated the information fully.
-Thus, turning it off allows us to write whatever shardings we want and ensure correctness ourself (JAX compiler doesn't help anymore).
-In this case we know that what we have done replicates.
+Then, the argument `check_vma=False` is passed.
+VMA is JAX's sharding verifier; however, it cannot infer the result of certain operations, i.e the all-gather has replicated the arrays fully.
+Thus, turning it off allows us to write unchecked shardings which we know are correct.

 ```python
 def vec_addition(a, b):